How to track search engine rankings

 Tracking rankings with Webmaster Tools

-To simplify the process of rank-tracking, you can use webmaster tools that gather the main position ranking data in one place.
+To simplify the process of rank-tracking, you can use rank tracking software that gathers the main keyword ranking data in one place.
 Let’s take a look at each of them individually.

 Google: Google Search Console